Frank11211/obsidianNote-vaultName-code-train-doc/Git - Knowledge base.md

 4. =={red}**DO NOT**==
 	- Explain OVER detail in title , will cause overwhelm
 	- Expect other's able to INSTANTLY understand.
+My Example
+- `<content_type> : <content>`
+- feature : add a window for Signup & Login UI, available user signup or login their account.

 ----------------------------------------------
 <h1> Intermediate </h1>